Richer Bayesian Last Layers with Subsampled NTK Features: Further Details on the Experimental Setup

 We create a held‑out validation split from the \textit{CIFAR‑10} training set and use a test set for evaluation.
 For OOD, we use \textit{SVHN} and \textit{CIFAR‑100} test sets as out‑of‑distribution datasets.
 Input images are normalized with standard dataset statistics.

 All post-hoc methods share the same backbone architecture and training protocol per run.
-We use a CNN architecture trained with cross‑entropy, $\mu$‑parameterization, and an AdamW optimizer (learning rate of ($10^{-3}$) and no weight decay), for 100 epochs, with batch size 128 in training and 256 for evaluation, and a 10\% validation split.
+We use a CNN with seven $3\times 3$ convolutions, batch normalization and ReLU after each layer, two $2\times 2$ max-pooling layers, global average pooling, and a final linear readout.
+With base width $128$, the channel dimensions are $3\rightarrow 128\rightarrow 128\rightarrow 256\rightarrow 256\rightarrow 256\rightarrow 512\rightarrow 512$, with pooling applied after the second and fifth convolutions.
+The final $512$-dimensional feature vector is passed through dropout with probability $0.2$ before the classifier.
+All convolutions use padding $1$ and no bias terms.
+This network has approximately $5\text{M}$ trainable parameters.
+The CNN is trained with cross‑entropy, $\mu$‑parameterization, and the AdamW optimizer (learning rate $10^{-3}$ and no weight decay), for $100$ epochs, with batch size $128$ in training and $256$ for evaluation, and a $10\%$ validation split.
 Further, training uses random crop and horizontal flips.
 We select the best checkpoint by validation accuracy and reuse the same trained backbone for all uncertainty methods to ensure fair comparison.
 We compute uncertainty at the logit level using a feature‑space Gaussian posterior.
 Penultimate features are extracted from the backbone, and we build a feature transform that aligns these features to logit‑level gradient features.
 Importantly, to build this transformation in a scalable way, we use the algorithm described in Appendix \ref{app: Numerical Implementation}.
 At test time we select the predicted class (or the true class for analysis), compute the logit‑level predictive variance via feature‑space GP inference, and use this variance as the OOD score.
 We also evaluate an NNGP variant that uses penultimate features without the transformation, and a last‑layer Laplace baseline with a shared precision.
-For Rich-BLL/NNGP/Laplace, we use a fixed noise variance of 0.1, per‑class feature subsets of size 1024.
+For Rich-BLL/NNGP/Laplace, we use a fixed noise variance of $0.1$, per‑class feature subsets of size $1024$.
 For this experiment, we use ridge ($\lambda=1.0$) to learn the transformation matrix, and the Laplace baseline uses ($\alpha=1.0$) with softmax weighting and no clamp.
-Predictive NLL and ECE are computed via Monte‑Carlo averaging with 50 samples.
+Predictive NLL and ECE are computed via Monte‑Carlo averaging with $50$ samples.